crimsonredmk/ArchLinuxARM-TouchPad/README.md

   Following the username:password convention: root:root and linux:linux.

-- **What does uImage.ArchLinuxARM do?**

-  uImage.ArchLinuxARM is a kernel and minimal environment to boot Arch Linux ARM, compatible with moboot 0.3.5 and up.

 - **How do I force reboot the TouchPad?**

   Hold the top button and center button for about 15 seconds, or use the usual "sudo reboot" command.

 - **How do I remove Arch Linux ARM/Android/CyanogenMod?**